Deep-MI/hipsta/README.md

 `source /path/to/a/new/directory/of/your/choice/bin/activate`

-The package is available on `pypi.org`, and can be installed as follows:
+The package is available on `pypi.org`, and can be installed as follows (including all required dependencies):

 `pip install hipsta`